Also known as "The Service of the Longest Night"

 John 1: 1-14

-As with other suggestions for Christmas 2021, very well-known carols are omitted, allowing space for a wider range of choice.
+Very well-known carols are omitted in the list below, allowing space for a wider range of choice.

 Born in the night (StF 193)